horacisalvany/pagaCoin/README.md

 ## Deployment

 The easiest way to try this application is deploying both parts in local.
+If not, we have to build both parts and deploy it in a server.
 For Angular part:
 ```
-go to the root directory of the project (check you can run node)
+open cmd/terminal in frontend directory of the project (check you can run node)
 ```

 ```